Media Innovation & Design Thinking Workshop

 Applying Human Centered Design To Media Innovation

-Changes in the way our audiences consume news, information and entertainment has caused great disruptions in the industry, leaving many media organizations faltering and unable to adapt to the changing landscape and needs of their audience.
-These changes have prompted key questions.
+Changes in the ways our audiences consume news, information and entertainment have caused great disruptions in the industry, leaving many media organizations faltering and unable to adapt to the changing landscape and needs of their audience.
+These changes have prompted key questions:

 AUDIENCE | How might we better engage audiences?